 Chia seeds are full of vitamins and minerals!
 Zinc, copper, phosphorus, manganese, magnesium, and potassium are not even all of the vital minerals that you will find in chia seeds.
 Flaxseeds have a similar profile, with high amounts of B6 vitamins, iron, copper, and manganese as well.
 Chia seeds fare slightly better, but this will depend somewhat on the vitamins and minerals that you are consuming in the rest of your diet.
 If you have an iron deficiency, go with the flaxseeds.
 If you need more calcium, chia seeds are for you!

 Flaxseeds go rancid over time if exposed to heat, light, or air.
 Therefore, it is suggested to keep them in a dark container in your refrigerator and eat them fairly quickly—within six months for the best results.
 If you buy your flax seeds pre-ground, then they will go rancid more quickly.
 Chia seeds, on the other hand, do not go rancid due to their antioxidant makeup, so they have a much longer shelf life and can last for up to a year in a cabinet, if necessary.
-Chia seeds can also be sprouted to create a different type of ingredient as well, one that complements salads or sandwiches very deliciously.
+Chia seeds can also be sprouted to create a different type of ingredient, a delicious complement to salads or sandwiches.

 Cost is about one of the only things that have a clear winner here.
 Chia seeds are still growing in popularity and are significantly more expensive than flaxseeds at this time.